U.S. Economic Overview

 - Demographics: Millenials, GenZ, and retirees are opting for rental lifestyles.

 - Changing household dynamics: The growing number of single-person households.
 The share of people living alone increased every decade from 1940 to 2020 according to Bureau (2023).
-In 2020 was 27.6% compared to 26.7% in 2010.
+In 2020 the proportion was 27.6% compared to 26.7% in 2010.

 Some indicators that may be evaluated during the next three months are: